pedrosancao/pedrosancao/README.md

 I love and enjoy web development.
 I'm a **Professional Full Stack Developer** with more than 10 years of experience, expert in PHP and Javascript with a Bachelor of Technology.

-I'm on a full time job at Interaktiv by Connectcom developing health care related software for major hospitals in São Paulo.
-Also I do freelance jobs on UpWork.
+I'm currently on a full time job at CI&T as Software Engineer.

 From time to time I share some experience on my blog in **Portuguese**, here some of the latest posts: